We’ve Done It

 Wesleyan prioritizes the use of native plants in in-ground plantings and avoids planting any invasive species.
 There are extensive native plantings at Allbritton, on the former McConaughy Hall site, and at Long Lane.

 Students in WILD Wes developed the West College (WestCo) hill using permaculture principles to design a beautiful and sustainable landscape.
 Planting on WestCo finished in spring 2013, and WILD Wes is now maintaining this site.
 WILD Wes started its second permaculture site in the Butterfields Courtyard in Summer 2013, constructing stairs and terraces without any machinery.
-In Fall 2013, WILD Wes sheet mulched the terraces, maintained the Hugelkultur beds.
-Plantings, in conjunction with Green Hall, will begin in Spring 2014.
+Plantings were completed in Spring 2014.
+For information on other proposed sites, contact Roseann Sillasen.

 Wesleyan utilizes land-use practices that protect wildlife habitat, including the Long Lane native grass and wildflower plantings and on 89 acres of wooded areas and hayfields.